Excellent learning and peer-to-peer networking opportunities with a cross-section of the nuclear industry.

-The purpose of this workshop is to discuss technological changes, in particular autonomous and remotely operated systems and components in the field of nuclear security, that might take place in the coming years and explore how nuclear organisations and other nuclear security stakeholders can strategically anticipate and benefit from them.
-The workshop will build on the key findings of previous WINS activities and will review in particular the main topics detailed in the WINS Special Report on Evolving Security Threats and Advanced Security Technologies published in 2018.
+The purpose of this workshop was to discuss technological changes, in particular autonomous and remotely operated systems and components in the field of nuclear security, that might take place in the coming years and explore how nuclear organisations and other nuclear security stakeholders can strategically anticipate and benefit from them.
+The workshop built on the key findings of previous WINS activities and reviewed in particular the main topics detailed in the WINS Special Report on Evolving Security Threats and Advanced Security Technologies published in 2018.

-The key objectives of the workshop are to discuss and answer such questions as:
+The key objectives of the workshop were to discuss and answer such questions as:

-This workshop aims to bring together experts and leading thinkers in advanced security.
-We will invite no more than 40 delegates for this prestigious event so that the workshop can benefit from the exchange of best practice in different sectors.
+This workshop aimed to bring together experts and leading thinkers in advanced security.
+More than 50 delegates were invited to this prestigious event and the workshop benefited from the exchange of best practice in different sectors.
 WINS also plans to publish the findings and additional proposals for further research following the workshop.

-Attendees will be expected to meet their own costs for travel and accommodation.
-Workshop costs will be met by WINS.
-No registration fee is required.
+Attendees were expected to meet their own costs for travel and accommodation.
+Workshop costs were met by WINS.
+No registration fee was required.

-In addition to invited speakers, we welcome applications from the following:
+In addition to invited speakers, we welcomed applications from the following:

-This interactive, professionally facilitated workshop will consist of presentations and plenary and group discussions.
-It will be conducted in English and draw only on unclassified information.
+This interactive, professionally facilitated workshop consisted of presentations and plenary and group discussions.
+It was conducted in English and drew only on unclassified information.

 1220 Vienna, Austria